 This is a twig for grafting.Winter.
 Wilmington, Mass., about 1740.
 Also called Butters Apple or Woodpecker.
 Discovered on the Butters Farm by a surveyor planning the Middlesex Canal and noted as a favorite site for local woodpeckers.

 Vigorous adaptable hugely productive long-lived healthy tree.
-When grower Dave Gott asked the late renowned entomologist Ron Prokopy his opinion of Baldwin, Ron replied that the apple is “not practical commercially due to biennialism but the only apple that is both disease and insect resistant.”
+The late renowned entomologist Ron Prokopy described Baldwin as “not practical commercially due to biennialism but the only apple that is both disease and insect resistant.”
 Blooms early to midseason.
 Z4.

 Scions are twigs, not trees.
 They have no roots and will not grow if you plant them.

 The deadline for ordering scionwood is February 16, 2024, for shipment around March 11.
 (Please note: we ship scionwood only in mid-March.
 If you would like to order rootstock to arrive in the same shipment, select mid-March shipping when adding the rootstock to your cart.)

 We sell scionwood in two ways: